 We have not generated any product revenue and have incurred significant net losses in each year since our inception.
-For the year ended December 31, 2022, we had a net loss of \$37.7 million, and through December 31, 2022, we have incurred approximately \$880.6 million of accumulated deficit since our inception in 2003.
-We expect to continue to incur significant operating expenditures and net losses.
-Further development of our product candidates will likely require substantial increases in our expenses as we:
+For the year ended December 31, 2023, we had a net loss of \$35.1 million, and as of December 31, 2023, we have incurred approximately \$915.8 million of accumulated deficit since our inception in 2003.
+We expect to continue to incur significant operating expenditures and net losses for the foreseeable future.